• Overview

 More substantial changes to traffic circulation and freeway on- and off-ramps at Bellam would require an environmental review before approval.
 The plan for the US 101/I-580 Multi-Modal and Local Access Improvement project has always been to look at Bellam Boulevard improvements along with the direct connector structure and complete environmental clearance on all elements at once.
 That approval process is likely to take two to four years, at which point TAM could consider project sequencing to construct Bellam improvements first, pending availability of funding.

-In the meantime, TAM continues to support and fund local improvements such as the sidewalk improvements along Bellam Boulevard, Francisco Boulevard East (2009), and widening the Bellam off-ramp (coming soon).
+In the meantime, TAM continues to support and fund local improvements such as the sidewalk improvements along Bellam Boulevard, Francisco Boulevard East (2009), and widening the Bellam off-ramp (2024-2-25).

 Bellam Boulevard and East San Rafael